Future of the Royal Navy

-Future planning of the Royal Navy's capabilities is set through periodic Defence Reviews carried out by the British Government.
+Future planning of the Royal Navy's capabilities is set through periodic Defence Reviews carried out by the UK Government.

 In July 2024, the newly elected Labour Government launched a Strategic Defence Review, the results of which began to be released in the first half of 2025.
+The Secretary of State for Defence, John Healey, had been overseeing the review.
+However, he resigned on 11 June 2026, indicating his dissatisfaction with the Government's failure to provide adequate funding for defence.
+The Armed Forces Minister, Al Carns, also resigned at that time.

-Defence Secretary John Healey is overseeing the review.
-In November 2024, the government announced the first results of that review which involved the retirement of the Navy's Albion-class assault ships, one frigate as well as two Wave-class replenishment vessels from the Royal Fleet Auxiliary by March 2025.
+In November 2024, the government had announced some initial results of the review which involved the retirement of the Navy's Albion-class assault ships, one frigate as well as two Wave-class replenishment vessels from the Royal Fleet Auxiliary by March 2025.
 In June 2025, initial recommendations of the Strategic Defence Review were released, along with an announcement by the government that it would aim to incrementally increase the strength of the Royal Navy's fleet submarines to up to 12 boats starting in the latter 2030s.
+Full outcomes of the Government's planned Defence Investment Plan (DIP) began to be released in late June 2026.

+In 2020, a plan had been announced to construct a new class of frigate, the Type 32 frigate, with five vessels envisaged and likely entering service starting in the early 2030s, though many other details about the program were undecided, even following publication of the March 2021 defence white paper.
+The previous government planned to increase the Royal Navy's fleet to 24 frigates and destroyers, perhaps achieving that objective by the mid-2030s.
+However, this plan was abandoned in the 2026 DIP with the Type 32 being formally cancelled in favour of future drone vessels.

+As of September 2025, the following major vessels are under construction: the final submarine of seven s; all four of the Dreadnought-class ballistic missile submarines, the first five of eight Type 26 frigates; and four of the five Type 31 frigates.
+And the first one of three fleet solid support ships for the Royal Fleet Auxiliary.